 Crystalline amino acids are in form of zwitter ion belonging to the family of hydrogen-bonded crystals and, in some cases, its oxide and phosphate salts have a ferroelectric behavior.
 From crystallographic point of view the amino acids structures are very interesting from the perspective of ferroelectricity: amino acids are of low symmetry without an inversion center, and many of them belong to the polar groups.
-This means that these protein amino acids are pyroelectrics and possibly ferroelectrics.
-However, up to now, only several amino acids which show piezoelectricity are known: glycine and DL-alanine comparable to quartz.
+This means that these protein amino acids are pyroelectricity are known: glycine and DL-alanine comparable to quartz.
 L-alanine, L - valine, L- glutamic and DL-tyrosine have much weaker piezoelectric activity [3].